How I use a to-do list (featuring Things 3)

 The main tool for making progress in personal and work projects

 What is that

-Rule number one is to write down //everything/and preferably as soon as possible.
+Rule number one is to write down everything and preferably as soon as possible.
 Need to call someone, need to go somewhere?
 Write it down.
 Need to read something, buy something?
 Write it down.
 Need to think about something quietly when you have time?
-Write it down.
-At three o’clock in the morning, a genius idea came to you?
 Write it down.
 Well, you get the idea.
 If it’s not on the to-do list, you don’t need it.

 Rule number one is to write down everything.
 If something isn’t on the to-do list, then it’s not needed

 The great thing about this approach is that it frees up your head.
 Once you’ve written it down, you can stop thinking about it and focus on something else.
 In general, it seems to me that the human head is not well suited to remembering many things; at least mine is for sure.
 And with this approach, it’s simply impossible to have a scenario where you forget something because the app remembers everything.

 I also try to formulate the notes so that it is always clear what it’s about, even if I look at them a year later.
 It happens that you quickly add a to-do, and while you are in the context, everything is clear.
 And then you look at it a day later and think, “What did I mean by that?”.

 For example, a to-do titled “Lord Of The Rings”.
 What is it?
 Read a book?
 Buy a book?
 To finish the book?
 Remind a friend to return the book?
 Watch a movie?
 What is there to do?
 It’s not clear.